OData/v3ProtocolDocument/OData JSON Verbose Format.markdown

 This section describes additional payload semantics that only apply to request payloads.

+## 5.1 Representing a Property in a Request

+A Property is represented as a name/value pair.
+The name is the Property's name.

+The value for a primitive, complex type, collection, or named stream property is the property's value.
+It MUST be formatted appropriately for its type.

+A property's representation is always contained within a JSON object.
+If the request does not already contain a wrapping JSON object, then one is wrapped around the described name/value pair.

-## 5.1 Representing Multiple Entities in a Request ##
+## 5.2 Representing Multiple Entities in a Request ##

 An EntitySet or collection of entities MUST be represented as a JSON array.
 Each element MUST be a correctly formatted Entity (see [Representing an Entity](#representinganentity)).

 An empty EntitySet or collection of entities (one that contains no EntityType instances) MUST be represented as an empty JSON array.

-## 5.2 Representing a Collection of Complex Type Values in a Request ##
+## 5.3 Representing a Collection of Complex Type or Primitive Values in a Request ##

-A Collection of complex type values MUST be represented as a JSON array.
-Each element in the array MUST be the representation for a complex type value.
-See [Representing a ComplexType Value](#representingacomplextypevalue) for details.
+A Collection of complex type or primitive values MUST be represented as a JSON array.
+Each element in the array MUST be the representation for a value.
+See [Representing a Primitive Value](#representingaprimitivevalue) or [Representing a Complex Type Value](#representingacomplextypevalue) for details.

 # 6 Response Specifics #